mattdabit/UsedCarsAnalysis/README.md

 #### Model Iteration 3 Result

 The scores are far better now.
 Our test metrics dropped about 2000 dollars.

+#### Model Iteration 4

+After office hours, it was recommended to convert cylinders into an integer and ordinal encoding was wrong.

+#### Model Iteration 4 Result

+The scores improved even further!!!

 #### Model Comparison Iteration 1 & 2